Jehangir-Wahid/My-Resume/README.md

 #### React Native (MERN Stack) Experience
 Working on a cross platform mobile application, i.e. soon to be published on Playstore/Appstore.
 Also worked on Google Maps Places API’s in Javascript.
 The following is the summary of my responsibilities:

-- Developing a corss platform mobile application in React Native.
-- Developing a secure backend using NodeJs and ExpressJs.
-- Using Sentry for most sophisticated backend-error-handling.
-- Designing and developing database in MongoDb
-- Maintaining the online project repositories using version control tool, i.e. Git.
-- Setting up and configuration on Linux based servers.
-- Working on Google Maps Places API’s in Javascript with NodeJs, ExpressJs, and MongoDb.<br /><br />
+o    Developing a corss platform mobile application in React Native. o    Developing a secure backend using NodeJs and ExpressJs. o    Using Sentry for most sophisticated backend-error-handling. o    Designing and developing database in MongoDb o    Maintaining the online project repositories using version control tool, i.e. Git. o    Setting up and configuration on Linux based servers. o    Working on Google Maps Places API’s in Javascript with NodeJs, ExpressJs, and MongoDb.<br /><br />

 ### Folio3 Softwares